The Private Wealth & Private Client Review: Chile

 Under Chile's general tax regime, interests and services paid abroad are subject to a tax rate of 35 per cent.
 For royalties, the WHT rate is 30 per cent.
 In some cases, such rates may be reduced under local regulation or under a double taxation treaty scenario.
 For example, payments for software licences are subject to a reduced 15 per cent rate, but licences that are limited to use rights are exempt of WHT; instead, they are subject to 19 per cent VAT.

 Digital services provided to local individuals (such as Netflix.
 Spotify and similar) are exempt of WHT but subject to 19 per cent VAT.

 In the case of interests, any amount paid or made available to a foreign creditor as interest derived from credits granted by foreign or international banks or foreign financial institutions may be subject to a final 4 per cent WHT, given some requirements are met.

 ix Foreign tax credit

 In terms of foreign tax credit (FTC), the ITL makes a distinction between treaty and non-treaty countries.
-Under a non-treaty scenario, foreign taxes are only creditable in Chile in relation to dividend income, income derived by permanent establishments, royalties, employment and independent professional services, and remunerations for technical assistance or similar services.
+Under a non-treaty scenario, foreign taxes are only creditable in Chile in relation to dividend income, income derived by permanent establishments, royalties, employment and independent professional services, services that qualify as export of services, remunerations for technical assistance or similar services, and income accrued by investment in companies subject to controlled foreign corporations rules.
 Taxes charged overseas on any other income cannot be used as tax credit.
 Under a treaty scenario, all income taxes included in the respective treaty can be creditable in Chile.